How to pay

 If you need a receipt for tuition fees, you may request this by email via this link: firstname.lastname@example.org.
 Please include the reason the receipt is needed in the email body as this will ensure the team issues the correct document.

 Please note that the easiest and most secure way of confirming tuition fee payments to UKVI is via your CAS and not by a paper receipt.
 Payments uploaded to your CAS will be visible in My Passport, Visa & CAS on the student portal.

 Receipts for accommodation payments cannot be issued by the Tuition Fees team; if you need a receipt for accommodation payments, please contact the Accounts Receivable Office at email@example.com.

 Payment processing times

 The time taken for a payment to reach the College and be processed against your invoice will vary depending on your method of payment.
-The below table may be used as an indicative guide for our internal processing however please note that certain payments, especially bank transfers from overseas accounts, may take longer to reach the College than indicated below.
+The below table may be used as an indicative guide for our internal processing however please note that certain payments, especially bank transfers from overseas accounts, may take up to 5 working days to reach the College's bank account.